Jerk (cooking): Techniques

-Ingredients
+Ingredients and uses

-Jerk seasoning principally consists of allspice and scotch bonnet peppers.
+Jerk seasoning principally consists of allspice and Scotch bonnet peppers.
 Other ingredients may include cloves, cinnamon, scallions, nutmeg, thyme, garlic, brown sugar, ginger, soy sauce, vinegar, and salt.

-Uses

-Jerk seasoning was originally used on chicken and pork, but in modern recipes it is used with other ingredients including fish, shrimp, lobster, conch, shellfish, beef, sausage, lamb, goat, tofu, and vegetables.
-In Jamaica, jerk is also used in the preparation of pizzas, patties and burgers.
+Jerk seasoning was originally used on chicken and pork, however has now been expanded to other ingredients including fish, shrimp, lobster, conch, shellfish, beef, sausage, lamb, goat, tofu, and vegetables.
+In Jamaica, jerk is also used in the preparation of pizzas, pastas, patties and burgers.

 Protection of "Jamaica Jerk"

 Due to the growing international popularity of Jamaican jerk, a number of unauthentic jerk products are being sold outside of Jamaica.
-Consequently, the Jamaican government trademarked Jamaica Jerk, as a geographical indication (GI), in September 2015— making Jamaica the first country in the English-speaking Caribbean to register a GI.
+Consequently, the Jamaican government trademarked Jamaica Jerk, as a geographical indication (GI), in September 2015, making Jamaica the first country in the English-speaking Caribbean to register a GI.

-The move is aimed at guarding against those who seek to capitalise on the Jamaican brand, and to protect Jamaican jerk internationally from misrepresentation and imitation.
+The move is aimed at guarding against those who seek to capitalise on the Jamaican brand, and to protect the quality, characteristics and reputation of Jamaican jerk internationally from misrepresentation and imitation.

-The GI protects the quality, characteristics and reputation of Jamaican jerk, and prevents third parties from using the term for products that do not meet the standards set out in the GI's code of practice.